breadsonic/breadsonic/README.md

-# **This mostly for pony town people.**
+# **This is mostly for pony town people.**

-If i unfriend you or block you please stop trying to contact me.
+If i unfriend you or block you... please stop trying to contact me.
 You are just waisting my time.

 By the way i wont INT w you if you are friends w someone i hate/was friends with.